Using Session view

 • VM processor shows the CPU usage on VMs.

-• VM storage shows the virtual storage usage on VMs.
+• Storage shows the virtual storage usage on VMs.

-• VM memory shows the memory usage on VMs.
+• Memory shows the memory usage on VMs.

 Add additional metrics in the Select metric to add drop-down menu to correlate with default metrics.
-The drop-down menu contains all metrics, independent of the selected health group.
+The drop-down menu contains all metrics related to the session, execution, and hypervisor, which are independent of the selected health group.

 Insights